PU O-Rings (Polyurethane / Urethane)

 Highest Abrasion and Wear Resistance

-PU outperforms all other elastomers in abrasive and dynamic conditions.
-This translates to longer seal life in reciprocating hydraulic and pneumatic equipment.
+PU outperforms all other elastomers in abrasive and dynamic conditions by 5–10× versus NBR per DIN 53516 abrasion testing.
+This directly translates to longer seal life in reciprocating hydraulic and pneumatic equipment with contaminated fluid.

 Superior Mechanical Strength

-With tensile strengths of 25-55 MPa and tear resistance 3-5x higher than NBR, PU seals resist damage during assembly and high-pressure extrusion.
+Tensile strength of 25–55 MPa and tear resistance 3–5× higher than NBR mean PU seals resist installation damage and high-pressure extrusion.
+95 Shore A grades eliminate the need for backup rings in many high-pressure groove configurations.

 Excellent Extrusion Resistance

-The high modulus and hardness range of PU (up to 95 Shore A) means it can withstand pressure gaps that would cause NBR or EPDM to extrude and fail.
+High modulus and hardness (up to 95 Shore A) enables PU seals to withstand pressure clearance gaps that would cause NBR or EPDM to extrude and fail, allowing use in systems above 40 MPa.

 Low Compression Set

-PU maintains elastic recovery over long service intervals, reducing leakage and maintenance downtime in continuous-duty hydraulic systems.
+PU maintains elastic recovery over long service intervals, reducing leakage and maintenance downtime in continuous-duty hydraulic systems operating to 80°C.

 Frequently Asked Questions - PU